hoangduytran/blender-manual/manual/modeling/curves/structure.rst

 Poly
 ----

-Poly splines are the most simple spline type as they do not interpolate the shape of the curve between control points.
+Poly splines are the simplest type, with no interpolation between control points.

-Poly Curves are used when :ref:`converting meshes to curves <bpy.ops.object.convert>`.
-Because they do not interpolate the shape,
-Poly splines are able to give an accurate representation of the original mesh object.
+They are used when :ref:`converting meshes to curves <bpy.ops.object.convert>` for accurate representation of the original mesh.

-This is the primary use case of splines, most of the time `Bézier`_ or `NURBS`_ splines are used instead; both of which interpolate the shape and give smooth results.
+While Poly splines are precise, `Bézier`_ or `NURBS`_ splines are generally preferred for smooth curves.

 .. _curve-bezier: